buddyroo30/canvasxpress_gen/TESTING.md

 4. **Embedding Verification**: BGE-M3 embedding generation and similarity matching
 5. **Full System Workflow**: End-to-end tests from English input to JSON output

-These tests ensure system reliability and correctness as requested by JOSS reviewers.
+These tests ensure system reliability and correctness for production use.

 ## 🎯 Test Examples with Automotive Data